Kevin Breen: After Limb Loss, Father of Three Regains Independence with Custom Prosthetic Care

 Different prosthetics for different needs

 As Kevin pushes himself to try new things, he finds that he needs different prosthetic devices to accomplish various tasks.
-Working closely with Hanger Clinic, Kevin stays up-to-date on the latest prosthetic technology and what are the best devices for his lifestyle.
-He uses both a body-powered hand and a myoelectric hand that is controlled by signals in his muscles, and appreciates the freedom to switch between devices each task or chore calls for.
+Working closely with Hanger Clinic, Kevin stays up-to-date on the latest prosthetic technology and the best devices for his lifestyle.
+He uses both a body-powered hand and a myoelectric hand that is controlled by signals in his muscles, and appreciates the freedom to switch between devices, depending on what each task or chore calls for.

 Independence is possible.
 Keep trying!